fluidself/fluidself.org/_books/business/18-minutes.md

 event → outcome → reaction
 When an unsettling event occurs, pause before reacting.
 In that pause, ask yourself a single question: What is the outcome I want?
 Then, instead of reacting to the event, react to the outcome.

-There is a much cheaper, easier way to place a person--you or anyone--in a position to succeed.
+There is a much cheaper, easier way to place a person—you or anyone—in a position to succeed.
 Ask one question: What do you do in your spare time?

 People are often successful not despite their dysfunctions but because of them.
 Obsessions are one of the greatest telltale signs of success.
-Understand your obsessions and you will understand your natural motivation--the thing for which you would walk to the end of the earth.
+Understand your obsessions and you will understand your natural motivation—the thing for which you would walk to the end of the earth.

 Don't waste your time, your year.
 Spend it in a way that excites you.
 That teaches you new things.
 That introduces you to new people who see you at your natural, most excited, most powerful best.
 Use and develop your strengths.
 Use and even develop your weaknesses.
 Express your differences.
 And pursue the things you love.
 There's no better way to spend your year.
 Your year will be best spent doing work that you enjoy so much, it feels effortless.
-You'll always work tirelessly at your passions--hard work will feel easier.
+You'll always work tirelessly at your passions—hard work will feel easier.

 Want to increase your own performance?
 Set high goals where you have a 50 to 70 percent chance of success.
 According to the late David McClelland, psychologist and Harvard researcher, that's the sweet spot for high achievers.
 Then, when you fail half the time, figure out what you should do differently and try again.
 That's practice.
 And, as we saw earlier, ten thousand hours of that kind of practice will make you an expert in anything.
 No matter where you start.

 Instead of worrying about what life is going to be like tomorrow, focus on these three things today.
 Answer these three questions:

-1. Are you working on something meaningful and challenging--something for which you have about a 50 percent chance of succeeding?
+1. Are you working on something meaningful and challenging—something for which you have about a 50 percent chance of succeeding?

-2. Are you relating to other people at work or socially--people you like and to whom you feel close?
+2. Are you relating to other people at work or socially—people you like and to whom you feel close?

-3. Do you feel recognized for the work you are doing--paid or unpaid?
+3. Do you feel recognized for the work you are doing—paid or unpaid?
 Can you influence decisions and outcomes?

 If the answer is yes in each case, great.
 You'll be motivated.
 Wherever it's not, create those opportunities immediately.
 Make sure you have clear goals and the autonomy to achieve them.
 Make sure you are working on something you find challenging and interesting.
 And find opportunities to collaborate (and celebrate) with others.

 Sound contrived?
 Maybe.
 But it still works.
 And sometimes it takes some contriving to get what you want.
 Especially if the future is uncertain, your goals are not clear, and you feel paralyzed in terms of moving forward.
 Perhaps you don't know exactly what this next year should be about.
 Perhaps you're not crystal clear about your goals for the year or what you want to achieve.
 That's okay.
-As long as you create the right environment--one in which you feel challenged, loved, and respected--then you'll be motivated enough to keep moving in the right direction.
+As long as you create the right environment—one in which you feel challenged, loved, and respected—then you'll be motivated enough to keep moving in the right direction.
 Even without a plan.
 Even without a destination.

 The time to judge your successes or failures is never.